If your brand has been around for any length of time, someone somewhere has probably had something salty to say about it online.

 - Social Media Page – You can use a separate page to again feature and link to your social media properties for search engines, as well as a lead magnet for gaining new social followers.

 Location-based search has grown a lot in the past couple of years, which in some ways makes this part of the job a bit easier.
-We recently wrote about being a Certified Agency Partner with Yext, a firm that helps businesses connect with customers dynamically across the web on more than 100 publisher business listing sites.
+We’ve previously written about being a Certified Agency Partner with Yext, a firm that helps businesses connect with customers dynamically across the web on more than 100 publisher business listing sites.
 Beyond the obvious SEO and local marketing benefits, getting listed with Yext offers businesses control and consistency when it comes to their listing info.

 Social Media Portals